 If your workers’ compensation claim has been denied, or you believe that you were provided inadequate benefits for medical treatment and lost wages, you have the right to appeal this decision.
 However, there are several stages in the appeal process, outlined below.

-If you are considering appealing your workers’ compensation claim decision in Tennessee, it is important to have an experienced workers’ compensation lawyer to help guide you through the appeals process.
+If you are considering appealing your workers’ compensation claim decision in Tennessee, it is important to have an experienced workers’ compensation lawyer in Knoxville to help guide you through the appeals process.
 Do not hesitate to contact Greg Coleman Law to schedule a free, no obligation consultation to discuss your claim and find out if you have legal options.